-Join the movement to eradicate the BILLIONS of straws discarded annually.
+Join the movement to eradicate the BILLIONS of straws trashed annually.

 Plastic is a substance the Earth cannot digest… Every bit of plastic that has ever been created still exists today, including the small amount that has been incinerated and has become toxic particulate matter.

 – Plastic Pollution Coalition

 Straw Wars aims to combat this sucky habit by urging people to ditch the straw and take a sip instead.